Skip to content

 • Custom Complication Icons — Use the icon display mode on complications.

-Free mode keeps 1 page, 1 complication, and basic customization (icon customization stays free).
+Free mode keeps 1 page, 1 complication, 1 HTTP Action, and basic customization (icon customization stays free).
 Nothing is deleted if the trial lapses — buying Pro later restores everything.

-Per-tile visibility rules and per-page reflow are configured inside the Page Editor, not under Settings.
+Per-tile visibility rules are configured inside the Page Editor, not under Settings.
+Hidden tiles automatically reflow — the remaining tiles slide up to fill the gap.
 See Tile Visibility for all the rules — active-only, state-match, numeric comparisons, and cross-entity conditions.

 Apple Watch Ultra’s Action Button can’t target third-party apps directly.
 The supported route is to set the Action Button to Shortcut and pick a Wrist Assistant App Shortcut.